Klemeesi/ts-insp/README.md

 -   ~~Would be nice to convert relative imports to absolute ones.
 Just need the root folder~~
 -   ~~Exporting to different formats (JSON, Image, HTML, PNG)~~
 -   ~~Take tsconfig.json configuration in to account. aliases, rootDir, etc...~~
--   Export whole project (user gives the folder)
 -   ~~Unit tests :)~~
+-   ~~Make it runnable with npx.
+Might work already, not sure...~~
+-   ~~Publish it, real versions~~
+-   ~~Alternative to gojs :(~~
 -   More comprehensive unit tests :)
--   Make it runnable with npx.
-Might work already, not sure...
--   Publish it, real versions
+-   Export whole project (user gives the folder)
 -   Maybe add more functionality for it.
 Check if there are unused dependencies in the package.json
--   ~~Alternative to gojs :(~~